-SRS calculates the collective (population) doses from air releases for the population within a 50-mile radius of the Site.
-Based on the U.S. Census Bureau's 2010 data, the population within a 50-mile radius of the center of SRS is 781,060 people.
-This translates to about 104 people per square mile outside the SRS boundary, with the largest concentration in the Augusta metropolitan area.
+SRS calculates the collective (population) doses from air releases for the population within a 50-mile radius of the H Area, which is the location of most of the Site's radiological releases.
+Based on the U.S. Census Bureau's 2010 data, the population within a 50-mile radius of H Area is 803,370 people.
+This translates to about 107 people per square mile outside the SRS boundary, with the largest concentration in the Augusta metropolitan area.